 Nurture Your Ideal Audience; get to know your niche audience is, believe me everyone is not your ideal client.
 Learn how to nurture them by finding out what they truly need and want and meet them where they are at.

 Be Visible: if you are not showing up in your business or your marketing regularly you will never build up recognition or reputation.
 Most potential clients need to know you and your business is genuinely interested in their potential customers.
 An odd social media post here and there is not enough, you need to have a proper marketing campaign.

-Testimonials: the more transparent testimonials you have online the better e.g facebook reviews, comments on any social media marketing, holistic directories.
-Testimonials given to publish on your website etc is fine but actual posts clearly written by the consumer on social media is the best sort of online advertising.
+Testimonials: the more transparent testimonials you have online the better e.g Facebook reviews, comments on any social media marketing, holistic directories.
+Testimonials given to publish on your website etc are fine but actual posts clearly written by the consumer on social media are the best sort of online advertising.
 A

 Word of Mouth: if clients are pleased with your product or service ask them to tell their friends and family.
 You could offer a discount or points system for everyone they recommend which is a great incentive to tell others.